Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

 	   - write about uuidToShortestPossible()
 	   - write about uuidsEqual()
  -->
-## Handling uuids and binary data in Bluetooth API
+## Handling UUIDs and binary data in Bluetooth API
 <!-- END #01 -->

 ## The main features of the Bluetooth API include: